telerik/reporting-docs/knowledge-base/keyword-not-supported-column-encryption-setting-error-is-thrown-in-web-report-designer.md

 ## Solution
-You need to use the Microsoft.Data.SqlClient data provider as explained in the KB article.
+You need to use the Microsoft.Data.SqlClient data provider as explained in the [How to Use Microsoft.Data.SqlClient Data Provider in Web Report Designer]({%slug telerikreporting/knowledge-base/connecting-to-microsoft-data-sqlclient-in-web-report-designer%})
+ KB article.